whitneyburton/portfolios/README.markdown

   * how has your posse experience helped you grow as a professional?
 * Non evaluated projects: Rails Mini Project, Mix Master
   * Include what you learned/took away from the project.
-* Evaluated projects: Little Shop, Job Tracker
+* Evaluated projects: Little Shop, Bike Share
 * Assessments: Final
 * Professional Development:
   * Paragraph reflection on project management strategies you used in your team projects; What went well?
 What didn’t go well?